 Bridging the experience gap between AI agents, bots, and Bing search

 I spent the summer of 2017 interning at Microsoft as a UX Design Intern under their Artificial Intelligent and Research group.
-One of the three projects I got to work on a concept project thinking about what the Bing experience will be like a few years down the road with AI infused.
+One of the three projects I got to work on was a concept project thinking about what the Bing experience will be like a few years down the road with AI infused.
 This was a really exciting project as I had very little constraints and was able to take the project wherever I thought the future would be.

 How do we bridge the experience gap between AI agents, bots, and Bing search?